erinkelsey/shopapp-nodejs/README.md

 - Uses connect-flash for sending messages on redirect responses.
 - Uses SendGrid, nodemailer, nodemailer-sendgrid-transport for sending emails.
 - Uses express-validator for server-side validation
-- Uses multer for handling file uploads
+- Uses multer, multer-s3, and aws-sdk for handling file uploads
 - Uses pdfkit for creating PDF invoices for orders
 - Uses Stripe for payments